 Assessing the role of repetitive transcranial magnetic stimulation (rTMS) as a treatment for symptom reduction of mood disorder and cognitive loss among patients with a variety of neuromuscular diseases.

-Phase II Clinical Trial of RA101495 in Generalized Myasthenia Gravis
+Phase III Clinical Trial of RA101495 in Generalized Myasthenia Gravis

 Investigating how effective the drug RA101495 is as a treatment for patients with generalized myasthenia gravis (gMG).